v8/v8.dev/src/docs/webassembly-opcode.md

 - build the wasm module
 - run it and compare with an expected output

-Here's a simple test for our new opcode:
+Here’s a simple test for our new opcode:

 ```diff
 diff --git a/test/cctest/wasm/test-run-wasm.cc b/test/cctest/wasm/test-run-wasm.cc